 When shopping for a new gaming rig (or building your own), make sure you choose a monitor or laptop with higher refresh rates like 120Hz or 144Hz.
 You’ll get the best gaming experience with a fast refresh rate and increased FPS.

 Even the fastest gaming computer can still benefit from further fine-tuning.
 Whether you’re running the latest beast or gaming on a more conventional machine, AVG TuneUp will help you scrape every last bit of performance and power from your computer.

-Enjoy faster loading times, more responsive gameplay, and smoother graphics with a fully efficient gaming PC.
-Try AVG TuneUp now with a free trial.
+Enjoy faster load times, more responsive gameplay, and buttery-smooth graphics with a fully efficient gaming PC.
+Try AVG TuneUp now with a 30-day free trial.